International Conference on Asset Management, Facilities and Maintenance concludes with recommendations

 The conference was also accompanied by the AFM Expo, which featured 70 specialized booths for assets, facilities and maintenance, forming an interactive platform to showcase technical solutions and innovations, and contributed to enhancing professional networking, exchanging experiences and building professional partnerships among participants, supporting the development of this vital sector.

-The conference was attended by a group of speakers and experts from different countries of the world, who presented their professional experiences and specialized insights through scientific sessions and rich panel discussions, which discussed the most prominent current challenges, reviewed future development opportunities, digital transformation models, artificial intelligence applications and digital twinning in asset, facilities and maintenance management.
+The conference was attended by a group of speakers and experts from different countries of the world, who presented their professional experiences and specialized insights through scientific sessions and rich panel discussions, which discussed the most prominent current challenges, reviewed future development opportunities, digital transformation models, artificial intelligence applications and digital twinning in asset management, facilities and maintenance.

-Based on the working papers presented, the scientific and professional interventions and discussions, and the outcomes of the sessions and workshops, the participants issued a number of recommendations at the conclusion of the conference, which aim to support development paths, promote digital transformation, and raise the efficiency of asset, facilities and maintenance management, as follows:
+Based on the working papers presented, the scientific and professional interventions and discussions, and the outcomes of the sessions and workshops, the participants issued a number of recommendations aimed at supporting development paths, promoting digital transformation, and raising the efficiency of asset management, facilities and maintenance, as follows:

-1- Urge various organizations to pay attention to artificial intelligence applications and digital twinning, and provide the appropriate environment and procedures to activate their application in asset, facilities and maintenance management, as they have a great impact on raising the quality of performance and reducing costs, and to improve the methods of supporting maintenance decisions and the need to take into account cybersecurity requirements to protect operational and maintenance systems, and allocate a clear mechanism in maintenance and facilities management to update cybersecurity applications and reviews, and focus on asset risk assessments and system sensitivity to increase reliability and reduce risks.
+1- Urge various organizations to pay attention to the applications of artificial intelligence and digital twinning, and provide the appropriate environment and procedures to activate their application in asset management, facilities and maintenance, as they have a great impact on raising the quality of performance and reducing costs, and to improve the methods of supporting maintenance decisions and the need to take into account the requirements of cybersecurity to protect operational and maintenance systems, and allocate a clear mechanism in maintenance and facilities management to update cybersecurity applications and reviews and focus on asset risk assessments and system sensitivity to increase reliability and reduce risks.

-Recommendations 2- Participants recommend taking advantage of the guidance document for digital transformation steps in the field of facilities and maintenance management published by the International Maintenance Organization (IMA), developing measurement indicators to identify the feasibility of transformation steps to facilitate the exchange of experiences and expertise between Arab countries, comparing them with what has been achieved globally in this field, developing strategies to measure the readiness of facilities to apply digital twinning, and benefiting from the expertise of specialized consultants in this field.
+2- Participants recommend taking advantage of the guidance document for digital transformation steps in the field of facilities and maintenance management published by the International Maintenance Organization (IMA) and developing measurement indicators to identify the feasibility of transformation steps to facilitate the exchange of experiences and experiences between Arab countries, compare them with what has been achieved globally in this field, develop strategies to measure the readiness of facilities to apply digital twinning, and benefit from the expertise of specialized consultants in this field.

-3- The Saudi Association for Asset, Facility and Maintenance Management and the Arab Council for Asset, Facility and Maintenance Management, through the Omnitech Academy.
-4- That the Arab Council for Asset, Facility and Maintenance Management and the Saudi Association for Asset, Facility and Maintenance Management adopt the launch of an electronic platform on the Council's online portal to provide an opportunity to exchange experiences between organizations, bodies and companies in the Arab countries, to include successful experiences in digital transformation in maintenance and digital twinning applications.
+4- That the Arab Council for Asset, Facility and Maintenance Management and the Saudi Association for Asset, Facility and Maintenance Management adopt the launch of an electronic platform on the Council's online portal, to provide an opportunity to exchange experiences between organizations, bodies and companies in Arab countries, to include successful experiences in digital transformation in maintenance and digital twinning applications.

 5- Utilities and maintenance departments should develop systematic strategies and policies for data collection and analysis plans to maximize their use to achieve an effective digital transformation, especially in the field of developing performance measurement indicators.

-6- The importance of adopting predictive maintenance strategies based on the use of artificial intelligence, smart technologies and robotics in the inspection and maintenance of electricity systems, transportation systems and infrastructure, as well as water systems and networks.
+6- The importance of adopting predictive maintenance strategies based on the use of artificial intelligence, smart technologies and robotics in the inspection and maintenance of electricity systems, transportation systems and infrastructure, as well as water systems and networks maintenance systems.